conwetlab/ckanext-datarequests/README.md

 ```
 pip install ckanext-datarequests
 ```
- * You can also install the extension by downloading the source from the repository and running `python setup.py install`

 * Modify your configuration file (generally in `/etc/ckan/default/production.ini`) and add `datarequests` in the `ckan.plugins` property.
 ```
 ckan.plugins = datarequests <OTHER_PLUGINS>